sagecodes/intro-tableau/README.md

 Usually used for its Drag and drop approach to making visualizing data easier.

-### Data Visuliation Examples with Tableau
+### Data Visualization Examples with Tableau

 Lets take a further look at some of the things you can make with tableau!

 Checkout [tableau public Gallery](https://public.tableau.com/en-us/s/gallery) for a bunch of awesome examples.
 This is also where your tableau files will get saved when you use Tableau Public.
-To save locally you need to purchase a lisence or have an education version.
+To save locally you need to purchase a license or have an education version.

 - [Work usage in sacred texts](https://public.tableau.com/en-us/s/gallery/word-usage-sacred-texts?gallery=featured)